wesleywerner/nova-pinball-engine/README.md

 # Running the example

-The example needs the engine to run.
-Symlink or copy `nova-pinball-engine/` into the `example` directory then running `love example`
+- Copy init.lua into the `example` directory
+- Run `love --console .` from within the example directory
+- Left/Right shift controls the flippers.
+Spacebar releases more balls.

 # LICENSE

-Copyleft 2015
+Copyleft 2015 - 2021

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by